Ohio finds numerous problems at troubled county jail

 Civil rights lawsuits filed by jail prisoners claiming mistreatment prompted Ohio’s Montgomery County, which includes Dayton, to hire consultants who detailed jail overcrowding and staffing problems there last summer.

-The ACLU’s Fathi said there are thousands of local jails in the U.S. that largely operate with no oversight or outside supervision.
+The ACLU’s Fathi said there are thousands of local jails in the United States that largely operate with no oversight or outside supervision.

 “Some are well run and protect detainees’ health safety and human dignity,” he said.
 “And there other jails with truly Third World levels of squalor and misery.”